X-ray spectra of black hole X-ray binaries with returning radiation: Discussion and conclusions

 In the previous section we have presented the predictions of {\tt ziji} assuming the source is a 10~$M_\odot$ black hole for two different Eddington-scaled luminosities, $\lambda = 0.01$ and 0.1.
 For both luminosities, we have considered three different regimes: the spectrum of the source is dominated by the spectrum of the corona (roughly corresponding to a hard state), the spectrum of the source is dominated by the thermal spectrum of the disk (roughly corresponding to a soft state), and the spectrum of the source is the fair combination of the Comptonized spectrum of the corona and the thermal spectrum of the disk (roughly corresponding to an intermediate state).

 We note that the spectra presented in the previous section have been obtained assuming the disk electron density $n_{\rm e} = 10^{22}$~cm$^{-3}$, which is the maximum value allowed by the {\tt reflionx} code.
 For lower values of the electron density, the relativistic reflection spectra do not present strong reflection features, as the ionization of the accretion disk is very high.
 This would not be consistent with observations, where we can see strong reflection features even in the X-ray spectra of Galactic black holes with Eddington-scaled luminosities of 0.3 and more.
+As shown in Fig.~\ref{f-ion}, $\xi > 10$~erg~cm~s$^{-1}$ in the inner part of the accretion disk even for $\lambda = 0.01$.
+If we employed the disk electron density $n_{\rm e} = 10^{15}$~cm$^{-3}$, which is still the most widely used value in current reflection studies, the disk would be fully ionized and the reflection spectrum would have no clear emission lines.
+This point is often overlooked in the literature because in current reflection models there is no link between the reflection spectrum and the Eddington luminosity of the source, but actually current reflection models would be suitable to fit only the data of black hole binaries with extremely low Eddington luminosity.
 High density reflection models seem thus strictly necessary if we want to fit the spectra of black hole X-ray binaries \citep{2023ApJ...951..145L}.

+We also note that our model does not include the returning radiation in the calculation of the thermal spectrum of the disk.
+As shown in \citet{2005ApJS..157..335L}, the returning radiation has the effect to heat the accretion disk and the thermal spectrum calculated including the returning radiation is very similar to a thermal spectrum calculated without the returning radiation but with a higher value of the mass accretion rate.
+In the analysis of the spectra of a source we can measure an effective mass accretion rate, which is slightly higher than the actual mass accretion rate because the calculations do not include the effects of the returning radiation.

 The relativistic reflection spectra calculated for $\rho = 0$ (no corona) do not present any Compton hump, see the right panels in Fig.~\ref{f-R}.
 This could have been expected, as the thermal spectrum of the disk is peaked in the soft X-ray band.
 It can be an observational signature for reflection spectra entirely or predominantly generated by the returning radiation of the thermal component.
 We note that a weak Compton hump has been already observed in the spectra of the black hole X-ray binary 4U~1630 and interpreted as a reflection spectrum generated by the returning radiation of the thermal component of the disk in \citet{2021ApJ...909..146C}.